Vitafusion SleepWell Review

 I went to bed and read a book straight after taking the gummies, which is what I always do so I can keep an eye out for any noticeable sedative effect.

 I wasn’t expecting to sense anything physical, but I did.
-In about 45 minutes, I started to feel quite drowsy.
+Around 45 minutes after taking them, I started to feel quite drowsy.
 I was admittedly tired anyway, but I couldn’t read any longer and turned the light off.

 Disorientated in the night